Stillpoint-Software/hyperbee.xs/src/Hyperbee.XS.Cli/README.md

-﻿# XS.Extensions: Extensions for Hyperbee.XS
+﻿# XS.Cli: Cli tooling for Hyperbee.XS

 ### **What is XS?**